The Ultimate Toy Hauler Buying Guide: Everything You Need to Know

 Buying a Toy Hauler: New Vs. Used

 Toy haulers are one of the more expensive towable RVs, mostly due to their size.
 To fit an ATV, UTV or Jetski in the back of an RV, there simply needs to be more space.
-This is why toy haulers are set up as fifth wheel RVs, so that they can hook up to a truck within the bed, instead of behind it like a travel trailer, which lessens the overall length of the rig when towing.

 As we mentioned earlier, toy haulers cost on average about $88,000.
 While still less expensive than their motorhome cousins, this is still a large amount of money.
 One way to cut down on the cost is to invest in a used toy hauler.